ROT13 / ROT47 / Atbash Cipher

 Pick a cipher.
 The output updates as you type.
 ROT13 and Atbash are self-inverse: encrypt twice and you're back to the original.
 ROT47 covers a wider character range (all printable ASCII), useful when you need to obscure punctuation and digits too.
 Custom Caesar shift lets you pick any rotation (positive = forward, negative = backward).

-About ROT13 / ROT47 / Atbash Cipher
+What is the ROT13 / ROT47 / Atbash Cipher?

 Classical substitution ciphers map each character to another according to a fixed rule.
 ROT13 (and its cousins) are weakest possible encryption — anyone who knows the cipher can decode trivially — but that's the point.
 They're used for spoiler protection, mild content warnings, and puzzles where the goal isn't secrecy but a small barrier to casual reading.